 Economical grass-fed, grain-finished beef (without antibiotics and hormones) $$

 You are not convinced that grass-fed-and-finished is more healthy or more sustainable, but you want high quality beef for a good price...this might be the beef you need.
 Quarters only.

-The way we do it, pastured lamb is so much leaner and more tender than muttony grass-fed lamb of New-Zealand or the fatty Suffolk crosses that is popular in Québec.
+The way we do it, pastured lamb is so much leaner and more tender than muttony grass-fed lamb of New-Zealand or the fatty Suffolk crosses that are popular in Québec.
 But, it is a seasonal proposition.

 Ferme Rose des Vents Chicken $